wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 2. Run the script and wait for it to finish.
 (RED TEXT means something went wrong!)

 3. Follow the on-screen instructions.

+4. IF your game does NOT start and you have a Intel CPU use this Launch Argument in steam: `cmd /c "set OPENSSL_ia32cap=:~0x20000000 && %command%" , -battleye`

 **Self Hosting/Development Requirements:**
 - Steam API Key (see [Steam_Login.md](https://github.com/wolfswolke/DeathGarden_API_Rebirth/blob/master/Doc/Steam_Login.md) for details).